Dates: 6/25 - 30, 2017

 We’ll leave Old Faithful early morning of Day 3 and hike to the summit of Dunraven Pass and the Mt.
 Washburn trailhead.
 As you might have guessed, we’re headed to Washburn’s awesome 10,243’ summit (6 miles).
 Following our encounter with Washburn, we’ll descend to Canyon Village and devote much of the afternoon to the Grand Canyon of the Yellowstone as we hike along the rim to the various viewpoints of the Upper and Lower Falls.
 From Canyon, we’ll head to Grand Teton and the beautiful Jackson Lake Lodge, our home for the final three evenings.

-Early-morning of Day 4, we’ll hike Death Canyon above Phelps Lake with its spectacular views of the majestic, snowclad spires of the Teton Range (8 miles).
+Early-morning of Day 4, you'll have the oportunity to explore and enjoy this area on a self guided hike.
+Enjoy hiking Death Canyon above Phelps Lake with its spectacular views of the majestic, snowclad spires of the Teton Range (optional 8 miles), or maybe you'll choose to hang around and explore the beautiful Jackson Lake Lodge.

-Perhaps the most spectacular and challenging hike of the trip is planned for Day 5.
-We’ll cross Jenny Lake by boat and follow the popular trail to Hidden Falls.
-The adventure begins beyond the falls as we begin a 2,000-foot climb to Lake Solitude in the heart of the magnificent Tetons.
-If you’re awed by the beauty of the Tetons from the valley below, you won’t believe that which awaits you along the trail to Solitude–a hike that many consider to be the quintessential Teton experience (14 miles).
+Perhaps the most spectacular and challenging hike of the trip is recommended for Day 5.
+This too is a self guided opportunity to take the boat across Jenny Lake and walk back to the lodge or enjoy a self guided experience and hike up the trail to Lake Solitude.
+You'll have the flexibility to linger at Jackson Lake Lodge.
+If you’re awed by the beauty of the Tetons from the valley below, you won’t believe that which awaits you along the trail to Solitude–a hike that many consider to be the quintessential Teton experience (optional 14 miles).

 We’ll spend a farewell evening at the Jackson Lake Lodge, hike leisurely to Bradley and Taggert Lakes the following day and enjoy our traditional outdoor barbeque lunch at Dornan’s Ranch.
 Then our Yellowstone Grand Tetons National Parks Hiking Tour concludes.